biigbang0001/Wallet-Bridge-Readme/README.md

 │  TX: 0x...                                                      │
 │                                                                 │
-│  ⏳ The daemon will send your FIX shortly...                    │ │     Then wait for 6 FIX confirmations.                          │
+│  ⏳ The daemon will send your FIX shortly...                    │ │     Then wait for the required FIX confirmations.               │ │                                                                 │
-│                                                                 │
 └─────────────────────────────────────────────────────────────────┘
 ```